Skip to main content

 Language Placement Information

-For those languages which have no specific placement recommendations listed in this Undergraduate Catalog, students who have had no prior instruction in a foreign language, or one year of instruction, should enroll in the LAN 111 course for the appropriate language.
+For those languages which have no specific placement recommendations listed in this Undergraduate Catalog, students who have had no prior instruction in a world language, or one year of instruction, should enroll in the LAN 111 course for the appropriate language.
 Students who have had 2, 3, or 4 years generally enroll in LAN 112 or LAN 115.
 If prior language study took place more than one year earlier, a student may choose to enroll at a lower level.
 Transfer students and native speakers should consult with the Department’s academic advisor to determine proper placement.
 The best way to assure that a student begins at the right Illinois State University level is to use the above as a reference and then to take the online self-placement test.

 Credit for Acquired Proficiency (CAP)